THE ORIGIN

 What can the Intercounty Teacher Resource Center do for me?

-Intercounty Teacher Resource Center provides free professional development for its member districts and private schools.
-This professional learning can be requested by the district administration, the teacher union, or individual teachers.
-To request professional learning as a member, email the Intercounty Teacher Resource Center Director at kathyvandornitrc@gmail.com
+Intercounty Teacher Resource Center provides free professional learning for its member districts and private schools.
+This profes-sional learning can be requested by the district administration, the teacher union, or individual teachers.
+To request professional learning as a member, email the Intercounty Teacher Resource Center Director at kathyvandornitrc@gmail.com.

-If your school district or private school is not a member of Intercounty Teacher Resource Center, you are a member of a different teacher center.
-Your union leadership can send you in the right direction.
+If your school district or private school is not a member of Intercounty Teacher Resource Center, you are still welcome to register for professional learning with the Intercounty Teacher Resource Center.

 Interested in more information about New York State Teacher Centers?